 This episode of Gideon’s Promise: The Podcast explores the criminal legal system through the eyes of those who have experienced this system first hand.
-Host Jonathan Rapping and guest host, Ilham Askia, speak with Ohio Justice & Policy Center’s Director of Community Outreach, Tyra Patterson and Founder of R.E.D, David Lee Windecher!
+Co-hosts Jonathan Rapping and Ilham Askia, speak with Ohio Justice & Policy Center’s Director of Community Outreach, Tyra Patterson and Founder of R.E.D, David Lee Windecher!
 Hear riveting stories about their childhood, imprisonment, & the importance of public defenders!

 ABOUT THE GUESTS

 Tyra Patterson was born and raised in Dayton, Ohio.
 On December 25, 2017, she walked out of prison after serving 23 years for crimes she did not commit.